How to Prepare Your Health History for Your OB Visit

-“Most people give us their family’s medical history, like if a grandparent has a heart condition,” says Dr. Riley.
+“Most people give us their family’s medical history, like if a grandparent has a heart condition,” Riley says.
 “That’s important in general but not as important as fetal issues and maternal issues.”
 So think about whether any babies in your family were born prematurely or had birth defects, or if anyone has had genetic conditions like cystic fibrosis, Tay-Sachs disease or sickle cell anemia.
 But don’t be freaked out that you’re bringing up the wrong thing.
-“It’s okay to mention everything you think of,” says Dr. Riley.
+“It’s okay to mention everything you think of,” Riley says.
 “Sometimes talking about one thing will bring up another that’s really important.”

 The doctor will likely ask about your ethnic background as well, since certain conditions run in specific cultural lineages.

 It’s okay to go to other prenatal appointments solo, but this is one your partner should definitely come along to.
-That’s because, while your family history is what affects your health, his family’s can affect baby’s.
-And even if you talk it over in advance, you might not be able to predict all the doc’s questions prior to the visit.
+That’s because, while your family history is what affects your health, your partner’s family history can affect baby’s health.
+And even if you talk it over in advance, you might not be able to predict all the doctor’s questions prior to the visit.

-Know this: If either you or your man were adopted, or your used donor egg or sperm, you’ll have to accept that you may not have all the information other couples do in this case.
-That’s okay though.
+Know this: If either you or your partner were adopted, or you used donor egg or sperm, you’ll have to accept that you may not have all the information other couples do in this case.
+That’s okay.
 Share what you know with the doctor and listen carefully to make the best informed decisions you can.

 Armed with your health histories, your doctor can explain the different genetic tests available to you and your partner.
 And together, you’ll make a decision about what tests you might want to get.

 If your doctor doesn’t take an extensive family history, or doesn’t do genetic counseling, you may want to find someone else to talk you through the process.
 Usually, your hospital has a staff that can do this.
 If not, check out the American Congress of Medical Genetics website, where you can search for a counselor near you.

 Want a preview?
-Here are the questions you can expect:
+Here are the genetic screening questions you can expect: